Main Content start here

 Riyadh is not only the capital of Saudi Arabia but also its economic and administrative hub.
 It hosts the headquarters of numerous government ministries, financial institutions, and major corporations.
 This concentration of economic activity naturally generates a high demand for facility management services to maintain and operate the city's extensive commercial and administrative infrastructure.

 Riyadh is home to a thriving business ecosystem with a diverse range of industries, including finance, healthcare, education, and technology.
-The concentration of businesses and corporate offices has led to a significant demand for facility management services.
+The concentration of businesses and corporate offices has led to significant demand for facility management services.
 Office buildings, in particular, require facility management support for a wide range of functions, including HVAC, security, and maintenance.

 The Saudi government has made substantial investments in Riyadh to develop the city's infrastructure, transportation, and public facilities.
 This has led to the construction of government buildings, public parks, and cultural institutions, all of which require professional facility management to ensure their optimal functioning.